 The Alabama STEM council conducts teacher externships for secondary teachers of science and mathematics.
 The goal of the externships is to provide these core subject area teachers with experiences and connections that show them how their content is applied in the world of work.
 The teachers do a three-day rotation, spending one day at each of three different employers.
 Teachers earn a stipend for participation which covers their time and expenses.
-They are given in-depth insight into the work going on inside the employer, and they engage in learning activities and conversations with company employees.
+They engage in learning activities and conversations with company employees, and they are given in-depth insight into the work going on there.
 The connections made there are taken back to the classroom to help teachers bring relevance to their instruction.